-Sponsored by: the National Institute for Reproductive Health, the New York Abortion Access Fund, All* Above All, Planned Parenthood of New York City, National Latina Institute for Reproductive Health New York LAN, Reproductive Health Access Project, Lady Parts Justice League, the National Asian Pacific American Women's Forum NYC Chapter, the National Council of Jewish Women New York, and WHARR.
+Sponsored by: the National Institute for Reproductive Health, the New York Abortion Access Fund, All* Above All, National Latina Institute for Reproductive Health New York LAN, Reproductive Health Access Project, Lady Parts Justice League, the National Asian Pacific American Women's Forum NYC Chapter, the National Council of Jewish Women New York, and WHARR.

 Many New Yorkers still struggle to access abortion.
 In New York, we are fortunate that state-based Medicaid and most insurance plans cover abortion care.
 However, people still fall through the cracks and some seeking care in our state are still unable to get the services they need.